5 Fun Tips for a Simple Christmas Focused on Christ

 • Keep Christmas Christ-Centered

-The first thing we did to simplify Christmas was keep it Christ-centered and focus on the true meaning of the holidays; regardless of our circumstances or the age of our children.
+The first thing we did to simplify Christmas was to keep it Christ-centered and focus on the true meaning of the holidays, regardless of our circumstances or how old our children were.

 We celebrate Christmas to honor the birth of Jesus.
 Period.
 Without the birth of Christ, Christmas would not exist.

-The birth of Christ is not just a story, but a real event that happened over 2,000 years ago.
+The birth of Christ is not just a story; it is a real event that happened over 2,000 years ago.
 Jesus was born to save and change us.

 Scripture-simple Christmas